-Canon T6i versus Leica M8
+Canon T6i vs Leica M8

-The Canon EOS Rebel T6i (called Canon 750D in some regions) and the Leica M8 are two digital cameras that were officially introduced, respectively, in February 2015 and September 2006.
+The Canon EOS Rebel T6i (called Canon 750D in some regions) and the Leica M8 are two digital cameras that were revealed to the public, respectively, in February 2015 and September 2006.
 The T6i is a DSLR, while the M8 is a rangefinder-style mirrorless camera.
 The cameras are based on an APS-C (T6i) and an APS-H (M8) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 10.4 MP.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 10.4 MP.

 Body comparison: Canon T6i vs Leica M8

 An illustration of the physical size and weight of the Canon T6i and the Leica M8 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The M8 can be obtained in two different colors (black, silver), while the T6i is only available in black.